 By default, RTVS doesn't save workspace state when you close and reopen a project.
 You can change this behavior, however, through the Workspace options.

 The R Tools > Session > Reset command and the reset toolbar button in the interactive window also reset workspace state at any time.
-In the case of remote workspaces, a reset has the effect of deleting the user profile created when first connecting to the remote server, which effectively deletes any files that have accumulated there.
+With remote workspaces, reset deletes the user profile created when first connecting to the remote server, which effectively deletes any files that have accumulated there.

 The Local workspaces list displays all the R interpreters that you have installed on your computer.

-HKEY_LOCAL_MACHINE\Software\R-Core\ registry key when Visual Studio starts up.
-Because this check is done only at startup, you'll need to restart Visual Studio if you install a new R interpreter.
+HKEY_LOCAL_MACHINE\Software\R-Core\ registry key.
+Because this check is done only at startup, you need to restart Visual Studio if you install a new R interpreter.

 RTVS might not detect an R interpreter that's installed in a non-standard way (for example, when simply copying files to a folder instead of running an installer).
 In this case, manually create a new local R Workspace as follows: